AesaraB/mypaint-website/pages/design/contributing/documentation.md

 guides, and new versions through release notes is vital to a healthy version lifecycle.

 ## Tone and Writing Style
-- Page titles and heading names should be in title case.
+- Page titles and headings should be in title case.
 - Write using language understandable by a 12 to 14 year old.
 - The MyPaint project has contributors across the world, and doesn't prescribe the use of any one dialect.
-As long as it's understood by most English readers, your preferred dialect of English is okay to use.
+As long as it's clearly understood by most English readers, your preferred dialect of English is okay to use.
 - Do not assume readers' level of technical or artistic skill.
-    - Avoid using "just" or "simply" when describing actions to perform.
+    - Avoid using "just" or "simply" when giving instructions.

 ## Translation
 If a page is complete, please consider translating it into other languages.
 MyPaint's